-- Estimated remaining useful life, which is an economic estimate and by definition, is subject to economic influences; - Cost rate, which is the estimated cost to replace an asset with the same service potential as the asset undergoing valuation (allowing for over-capacity), and based on a combination of internal records including: refurbishment and upgrade costs, historical construction costs, functional utility users, industry construction guides, specialised knowledge and estimated acquisition/transfer costs; - Characteristics of the asset, including condition, location, any restrictions on sale or use and the need for ongoing provision of Government services; - Effective life, being the expected life of the asset assuming general maintenance is undertaken to enable functionality but no upgrades are incorporated which extend the technical life or functional capacity of the asset; and - Depreciation methodology, noting that AASB 13 dictates that regardless of the depreciation methodology adopted, the exit price should remain unchanged.
+- · Estimated remaining useful life, which is an economic estimate and by definition, is subject to economic influences; - Cost rate, which is the estimated cost to replace an asset with the same service potential as the asset undergoing valuation (allowing for over-capacity), and based on a combination of internal records including: refurbishment and upgrade costs, current construction costs, industry construction guides, specialised knowledge and estimated acquisition/transfer costs; - Characteristics of the asset, including condition, location, any restrictions on sale or use and the need for ongoing provision of Government services; - Effective life, being the expected life of the asset assuming general maintenance is undertaken to enable functionality but no upgrades are incorporated which extend the technical life or functional capacity of the asset; and - Depreciation methodology, noting that AASB 13 dictates that regardless of the depreciation methodology adopted, the exit price should remain unchanged.

-Although there was some land valued using Level 2 inputs, the fair value of these was immaterial in comparison to the whole class, therefore all land has been classified as Level 3.
+As a result of the revaluation, some land has been reclassified to Level 2 from Level 3.
 Investment property has been valued using the income approach, based on capitalised net income at an appropriate yield, and is classified as Level 2.